 For those of you who know me well, you know I am not one for heat, working outdoors, or intense manual labor.
 Keep that in mind as I describe the following situation.
 I used to live with my aunt and uncle, who have semi-recently begun gardening on a piece of land a little ways out of town.
 One day this summer (keep in mind, I lived in a place known for its ridiculously hot summers), my uncle said he was going to pick vegetables.
 Before I knew it, I had volunteered to go help him.
 I can hear some of you now: "Eh, big deal."
 Go reread the first sentence of this paragraph.
 Thanks.

+So, we drove out to the garden and he taught me how to pick snap beans and crook-neck squash.
 It was in the mid-to-upper 90's.
 If you look closely at the photo above, you will notice that I am wearing a jacket.
 While I have been to know to walk around outside in the summer wearing a jacket or cardigan due to my tendency to always be cold, it was far too hot for a jacket.
 But my aunt had advised me to bring one because of the squash.
 Squash stings when you pick it.
 Who knew, right?
 Squash-pickers, I guess (whom I now have a deep respect for).
 After beans and squash, my uncle taught me how to scratch for potatoes.
 That's right, y'all.
 I went potato scratchin'.
 See, the difference between potato diggin' and potato scratching lies mainly on how many potatoes you need to get.
 If you need a whole bunch of them, then you go diggin'.
 If you only need a few, say five or six to cook with your snap beans, then you go scratchin' for taters.

 How about one more?
 This spring, I choreographed and ended up performing in a children's theatre version of Seussical (called "Seussical Jr.), which was basically a shortened version of the full show.
 I played one of four Wickersham Brothers.
 The WB's are monkeys that bully Horton the Elephant.
 For our show, we had a gang-like theme to our costumes.
 We were also decked out in color.
 My hair was streaked with purple and teased to the high heavens, my eye makeup was insanely bright (turquoise and orange and blue, oh my), and my costume came complete with a tail.